tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 #### Multi tenancy

-Hard multi-tenancy is something, which might not work the way as expected as of now on k8s, even with [netpols](https://kubernetes.io/docs/concepts/services-networking/network-policies/)/[namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)(that's what I have last checked, but please correct me here if I am wrong if have something which tells otherwise), which might make people concentrate towards having multiple k8s clusters to achieve it that way.
+Hard multi-tenancy is something, which might not work the way as expected as of now on k8s, even with [netpols](https://kubernetes.io/docs/concepts/services-networking/network-policies/)/[namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and upcoming mechanisms like [Hierararchical namespaces (aka HNC)](https://github.com/kubernetes-sigs/multi-tenancy/blob/master/incubator/hnc), which is still in incubation at the time of writing this.
+That's what I have last checked, but please correct me here if I am wrong if have something which tells otherwise.

+All of this might make people concentrate towards having multiple k8s clusters to achieve it that way.

 #### Upgrade charter